TFEL/MathThis page is meant to describe the various tensor objects and

 In

-, the last eigenvector always corresponds to the out-of-plane direction.
+1D, the ordering parameter has no effect.
+In2D, the last eigenvector always corresponds to the out-of-plane direction.

 Given a scalar valuated function \(f\), one can define an associated isotropic function for symmetric tensors as: \[ f{\left(\underline{s}\right)}=\sum_{i=1}^{3}f{\left(\lambda_{i}\right)}\underline{n}_{i} \]